-Any development or activity in an area identified as having a special flood hazard by the Federal Emergency Management Agency as shown on the Flood Hazard Boundary Map of the Town of Richmond shall be carried out in accordance with the provisions of the Floodplain Management Ordinance of the Town of Richmond, as it is amended from time to time.
+Any development or activity in an area identified as having a special flood hazard by the Federal Emergency Management Agency as shown on the Flood Hazard Boundary Map Flood Insurance Rate Map of the Town of Richmond shall be carried out in accordance with the provisions of the Floodplain Management Ordinance of for the Town of Richmond, Maine, as it is amended from time to time as may be amended.

-G. GLARE
+G. Glare